 With only one pot to brown, steam, slow cook, or pressure cook, you don’t have a ton of dishes to to.
 That’s a definite plus in my book.

 Why have I never used a pressure cooker before?
 It’s one of those things where I feel as though I’ve really missed out, and especially with Easter and family coming for a big dinner, there is no question that I’ll be bringing one home to stay.
 It’s so easy to use, and the only thing I had difficulty mastering was getting the lid on properly and releasing the steam.
 It only took once to get the hang of it, and after it was smooth sailing.

 I’m not afraid to admit I’m sort of obsessed with the Instant Pot now.
 Every day I walk up to it and wonder what I can make next.
 It’s literally like having two stovetops in your kitchen, and it’s perfect for juggling multiple dishes if you cook big meals at Easter and Christmas.
 After using it I found myself wishing I had one in University, because I definitely wouldn’t have spent as much time in the cafeteria if I did.

 The app connects seamlessly to the Instant Pot, and although I’ve always been up on new tech I found myself in awe of how you can just tap a recipe and have it cook for you.
 When I was making the roast I had to run out and grab something from the store, but I could keep an eye on how long the Instant Pot had left to cook and how it was doing right from my phone.

 From instant breakfast to Easter dinners and every side dish you can think of, the Instant Pot really delivers.
-Take a look at the Instant Pot Smart Pressure Cooker on Bestbuy.ca right now.
+Take a look at the Instant Pot Pressure Cookers on Bestbuy.ca right now.
 Once you try it, you’ll love it as much as I do.